samuelludwig/Serenata/README.md

 Serenata (previously "PHP Integrator") is a free and open source server that indexes PHP code and performs static analysis.
 It stores its information in a database and retrieves information about your code to clients by communicating over sockets.
 Clients can use this information to provide code assistance, such as autocompletion, linting, code navigation and tooltips.

-More information for users, both developers looking to implement the core in other editors as well as programmers using it via editors and IDE's, can be found [on the wiki](https://gitlab.com/Serenata/Serenata/wikis/home) as well as [the website](https://Serenata.github.io/).
+More information for users, both developers looking to implement clients for other editors as well as programmers using the server via editors and IDE's, can be found [on the wiki](https://gitlab.com/Serenata/Serenata/wikis/home) as well as [the website](https://Serenata.github.io/).

 ## What Features Are Supported?
 * Autocompletion